 “The U.S. brewing industry now boasts more than 3,300 breweries and importers employing 49,576 workers.
 Beer is ushered to 6,690 distributors employing more than 131,307 people.
 Another 805,350 workers staff retail outlets selling beer.
 The Beer Institute estimates that overall, the beer industry contributed $252.6 billion to the U.S. economy in 2014 – slightly higher than the economic impact of the video game industry.”
 (Forbes.com)

-So, today, I am pausing from my posts recapping my Ireland adventure to share my top 5 places that I like to grab a beer (that’s not directly from the brewery).
+So, today, I am sharing my top 5 places where I like to grab a beer (that’s not directly from the brewery).

 #5 – Sherlock’s/Baker Street Pub and Grill

-There area few of these around Houston, some called Sherlock’s and some called Baker Street, but they all have a very relaxed and British vibe.
+There are a few of these around Houston, some called Sherlock’s and some called Baker Street, but they all have a very relaxed and British vibe.
 The very first one that I visited was on the Woodland’s Waterway on a lively Saturday evening.
-There’s no cover and live bands playing regularly.
+There’s no cover and live bands play regularly.
 The part I found to be the most entertaining was when I went to use the restroom (yes, seriously).
 The bathroom door was disguised as a bookshelf!
-You had to push a section, of what looked like wall, to get in.
-This may not be true for all of the locations, but I’ve spent many a New Year’s and brunch at the Sherlock’s and Baker Street locations.
+You had to push a section, of what looked like a

 #4 – Niel’s Bahr

 This establishment is a nerd sanctuary.
-There’s video games, comic books and board games, and at least one of the televisions is always showing an episode of the Simpsons.
-It is conveniently located right behind the George R. Brown Convention Center, which is perfect for when the nerds (like myself) gather for Comicpalooza.
-The bartenders tend to dress up in crazy fashion and are very amiable to everyone, and often Niel is running around as well.
+There are video games, comic books, and board games, with at least one of the televisions always showing episodes of the Simpsons.
+It is conveniently located right behind the George R. Brown Convention Center, which is perfect for when nerds (like myself) gather for Comicpalooza.
+The bartenders tend to have eccentric fashion choices and are very amiable to everyone, and often the owner for which the bar gets its namesake is running around as well.
 It’s always an added bonus when they have food cooking out on the patio and karaoke on Wednesdays is a blast.
 Many a fun night has been had with friends and celebrities alike.

 #3 – Molly’s Pub